Nneji123/ycombinator-scraper/docs/configuration.md

 ## Overview

 The `YCombinator-Scraper` configuration file (`config.py`) allows you to customize various settings for the scraper.
-This file uses Pydantic for configuration validation and allows you to define settings such as login credentials, logs directory, headless mode, and the path to the ChromeDriver binary.
+This file uses Pydantic for configuration validation and allows you to define settings such as login credentials.

 ## Configuration Options